OpenClassrooms-Student-Center/OCMovies-API-EN-FR/README.md

 ### Option 1: Installation and execution with pipenv

-The requirement for this method is to have either pipenv already installed on your python installation.
+For this method, it is necessary to have pipenv already installed on your python installation.
 If pipenv is not already installed on your computer, refer to [this page](docs/pipenv/installation-en.md).

 1. Clone this repository using `$ git clone https://github.com/pythonmentor/ocmovies-api.git` (you can also download the code using [as a zip file](https://github.com/pythonmentor/ocmovies-api/archive/master.zip))
 2. Move to the ocmovies-api root folder with `$ cd ocmovies-api-en`